Case study 2

 Designing for a non-linear process

+Scenario planning does not follow a fixed sequence.
+Different clients engage at different stages and a platform that forced a sequential flow would fail the most experienced practitioners.
 I designed the navigation around this reality.
 A left navigation bar provided clear hierarchy across all three stages while preserving the user's autonomy to enter at any stage, access data from previous projects and move freely between sections.
-This was validated through SME sessions, stakeholder showcases and user testing sessions with practitioners.
+This was validated through SME sessions, stakeholder showcases and user testing with practitioners.

-Non-linear stages: Scenario analysis
+Non-linear stages - Scenario analysis

-Non-linear stages: Trend analysis
+Non-linear stages - Trend analysis

 Design and delivery